 As your circumstances change, it`s important to update your policy ownership to reflect those changes.
 Changing ownership is usually very simple, and at LifeDirect, we're here to assist you with making this change.
 If you're a LifeDirect customer, you can log into your MyLifeDirect, from there you can request a policy ownership change.

 Find out how much it would cost you to protect your loved ones.
-Start a free life insurance quote online and compare policies from NZ's leading insurers with LifeDirect.
-Otherwise give our Wellington based team a call on 0800 800 400 for a chat.
+Compare life insurance quotes from NZ's leading insurers with LifeDirect.
+Otherwise you can fill out a contact form online or give us a call on 0800 800 400 to chat with our Wellington based team.